If you are new to the ketogenic diet, you might experience headache, brain fog or might find it hard to concentrate.

-Yes, keto flu is real and it afflicts many people who just start out on a ketogenic diet.
+Yes, keto flu is real and it afflicts many people who just start out on a keto-friendly diet.

 As the keto diet is different than any other forms of diet, it makes sense that you will start to experience certain symptoms as it begins to detox.